Yoga poses for abs index

 Using the Arms to Lift the Hips (Abs as Intermediary)

 Using the arms and ribcage as a foundation the abs can be used to help lift the hips and legs.
 First press down with the arms.
 (Engage your lats).
 Lift your hips and pause.
 Then lift your feet (one at a time is an option).

 Engage Arms and Hips.

 The same technique can be used for L-Sit.
 However to prevent cramping of your thighs make sure that you engage your hip muscles, particularly your psoas, prior to lifting.

-Laying supine on your back with legs and arms reaching upwards, lift your hips and then your upper back.
-Hold for five or more breaths.
+Lie supine on your back with legs and arms reaching upwards.

 Grab your legs if too difficult.